ReAct: Synergizing Reasoning and Acting in Language Models

 What level is ReAct: Synergizing Reasoning and Acting in Language Models for?

 ReAct: Synergizing Reasoning and Acting in Language Models is aimed at a advanced audience.
-Recommended background: Familiarity with LLMs and prompting, Basic understanding of tool use / function calling.
+Recommended background: Familiarity with few-shot prompting and chain-of-thought, Comfort reading an ML paper with benchmark tables and ablations, Some exposure to LLM tool use or function calling.

 What will I learn from ReAct: Synergizing Reasoning and Acting in Language Models?